Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Methods

 where $n$ denotes the number of samples.
 Note that contrary to typical mean-squared-error formulations, our MSE formulation is normalized by $d_x$ (i.e., the dimensions of $\bm{X}$), which follows the conventions for multivariate rate-distortion theory \citep{gray1989source}.

 The rate–distortion curve quantifies the theoretical optimum trade-off between transmission rate and reconstruction distortion and can be interpreted as a Pareto front, meaning that no point in the curve can be improved without sacrificing the other quantity.
-While the rate-disortion represents the true theoretical maximum, it oftentimes is difficult to compute in practice, particularly for continuous sources.
+While the rate-distortion represents the true theoretical maximum, it oftentimes is difficult to compute in practice, particularly for continuous sources.
 As an tractable alternative, the \emph{lower bound} of the rate-distortion curve, called the Shannon lower bound, is computed instead.
 For a uniform source with $d_x$ dimensions with squared-error distortion, the Shannon lower bound is \citep{gray1989source, shannon1959coding}:

 where $R_{SLB}$ is the rate of the Shannon lower bound, $e$ is Euler's number, and $D$ is the distortion.
 More details on deriving the Shannon lower bound are presented in Appendix \ref{appendix:rate_distortion}.
 In Section \ref{result:rate_distortion}, we compare the performance of our mechanical information channel to this lower bound.
+We note that while our current work considers a noiseless channel, our framework can be extended to noisy channels through established results such as the noisy-channel coding theorem, channel capacity, and rate-distortion theory~\citep{cover1999elements,gray1989source,shannon1949communication}.